palvaibhav89/KeyNinja/README.md

 ## Notes
 1. Make sure to increment keyJsonVersion in the keyNinja configuration whenever you make changes to keys.json.
+2. Make sure keyJsonVersion in app level build.gradle and version keys.json are same.
-2. The default section is used for keys that are common across all flavors.
+3. The default section is used for keys that are common across all flavors.